flyingturtle543/vscode_jumptrace/README_en.md

     // Lines matching this regex will not be processed by the plugin.
 By default, lines starting with whitespace are skipped.
     "jumptrace.skipRegex": "^\\s+",
 }

 ```
 ## Contributing
 We welcome contributions of all forms!
-If you have feature suggestions, found a bug, or wish to submit code, please visit our [GitHub repository address](https://github.com/flyingturtle543/vscode_jumptrace) and open an "Issue" or "Pull Request".
+If you have feature suggestions, found a bug, or wish to submit code, please visit our [GitHub](https://github.com/flyingturtle543/vscode_jumptrace) repository address and open an "Issue" or "Pull Request".

 ## License
-This plugin is released under the [e.g., MIT License].
+This plugin is released under the [MIT License](LICENSE).
 Please refer to the LICENSE file for details.